AdaCore/learn/courses/intro-to-ada/chapters/modular_programming.rst

 --------------

 Packages can be used to create hierarchies.
-We achieve this by using child packages, which are logically contained within their parent package.
+We achieve this by using child packages, which extend the functionality of their parent package.
 One example of a child package that we've been using so far is the :ada:`Ada.Text_IO` package.
 Here, the parent package is called :ada:`Ada`, while the child package is called :ada:`Text_IO`.
 In the previous examples, we've been using the :ada:`Put_Line` procedure from the :ada:`Text_IO` child package.

 .. admonition:: Important